mistersquiish/HungryNow/README.md

 App that notifies users when their favorite restaurants are closing soon.

-Henry Vuong - Lead Developer and Designer
+Henry Vuong - Lead Developer
 Thanks to Savong Tan for logo